Efe Ambrose: Celtic

-At the end of the Champions League group stage campaign, Celtic qualified for the knock-out stages and faced Italian side Juventus.
+At the end of the Champions League group stage campaign, Celtic qualified for the knock-out stages and faced the Italian side Juventus.
 In the first leg, Ambrose was named in the squad ahead of the match, only 3 days after Nigeria had won the Africa Cup of Nations, Ambrose had played the full 90 minutes in the final.
 However, Ambrose made several mistakes during the match, allowing Alessandro Matri (first goal) and Mirko Vučinić (third goal) to score with ease.
 He also missed the club's best chance to score late in the game.
-His performance was criticised by teammate Kris Commons.
-Though criticised, Ambrose was defended by Kelvin Wilson, who believed that Ambrose would bounce back from his disappointing performance.
+His performance was criticized by teammate Kris Commons.
+Though criticized, Ambrose was defended by Kelvin Wilson, who believed that Ambrose would bounce back from his disappointing performance.
 Ambrose made amends in the next league game when he scored Celtic's opener in a 6–2 win over Dundee United.
 Ambrose's (along with Commons) performance was praised by Neil Lennon.
 Three days later, he scored again, in a 1–1 draw against St Johnstone.
 Ahead of the second leg against Juventus, Ambrose said that Commons' criticism inspired him to become a better player.
 After the match, which Juventus won 2–0 and progressed to the quarter finals, Neil Lennon stated that Ambrose was late for training and missed the team bus from the hotel and was left to catch up by taxi.
 Lennon also stated that Ambrose needed to "sort himself out."

 Ambrose came under strong criticism from fans and pundits alike for frequent poor performances and errors which led to opposition goals.
 On 31 August 2016, after becoming frozen out of the first-team at Celtic under new manager Brendan Rodgers, Celtic accepted a bid of £300,000 for Ambrose from Standard Liège, but the deal fell through after he opted to stay at Celtic Park.
 In February 2017, Ambrose's proposed loan move to Blackburn Rovers fell through, after the club was unable to obtain a work permit.